|Monthly Tech-Tip |

 Powdered samples were sent to the lab.
 The numbers shown on this report are in percentage-by-weight.
 That means, for example, that 15.21% of the weight of the dry powder of Alberta Slip is Al2O3.
 Insight-live knows material chemistries in this way (whereas desktop Insight needs them as formulas).
 Some non-oxide elements are quantified as parts-per-million (these amounts are not normally high enough to take into account for traditional ceramic purposes).
 The LOI column shows how much mechanically and chemically bound water are gassed off during firing of the sample.
 The total is not exactly 100 because of inherent error in the method and compounds not included in the report.

-Analysis In ceramics, raw material chemistry is expressed as analyses.
-This is in contrast to fired glaze chemistries which are expressed as formulas.
+In ceramics, raw material chemistry is expressed a chemical analyses.
+This is in contrast to fired glaze chemistries which are expressed as oxide formulas.

-Formula In ceramics, the chemistry of a glazes are expressed as formulas of oxides.
+In ceramics, the chemistry of fired glazes is expressed as an oxide formula.
 There are direct links between the oxide chemistry and the fired physical properties.

 Glaze chemistry is the study of how the oxide chemistry of glazes relate to the way they fire.
 It accounts for color, surface, hardness, texture, melting temperature, thermal expansion, etc.

 |Oxides||Al2O3 - Aluminum Oxide, Alumina|